Sign Up for Important Updates

 Read our 12 steps towards a successful dental practice transition.

 Hiring an experienced broker is the best way to sell a dental practice.
 Using a broker will reduce the time and stress involved in selling your practice while also maximizing the sales price.
 Brokers can:

-Brokers will need the following items to complete your practice appraisal:
+Brokers will need the following items to complete your dental practice appraisal:

-Other items needed for marketing purposes include photos and a completed Seller profile including such information as number of operatories, number of active patients, number of new patients per month, etc.
+Other items needed for marketing purposes include photos of your facility and a completed Seller profile, including such information as number of operatories, number of active patients, number of new patients per month, etc.

 Your broker should provide you with a professional practice appraisal that includes:

 Your broker should use various online marketing websites to advertise your practice.
 Classifieds and dental trade journals are sometimes helpful, but print advertisement is not as effective as online sites.
 Typically, brokers will advertise just enough information to spur the buyer’s interest while maintaining your confidentiality.
 After the potential buyer has signed a confidentiality agreement, more details are shared, such as the practice address and seller’s name.
 The broker’s ability to protect the seller’s identity prevents the sale from being affected negatively.

 When a buyer expresses a serious interest in your dental practice, your broker will qualify the buyer as follows:

 In a good faith effort to move forward, the parties execute a Letter of Intent.
 Basic components of an LOI include the earnest money amount, the sales price, and a transfer date.
 Some LOIs are very basic and contain limited information.
 Other LOIs, like those prepared by our firm, are more thorough and include information such as the allocation of the sales price for goodwill, lease terms or the sales price for real estate, and how the accounts receivable will be transferred in the transition.